andela-fabolaji/learn-webdesign/README.md

 ## Project
-Client X has made a request for a website that looks exactly like their current website with just a few changes.
-We don't know why they want to do that but
+Client X just opened a new line of male and female shoes called Grande.
+They want an E-commerce website for project Grande.
+They would like the home page to look like this: